FlameAlpha/smart-home-linux-os/README.md

 # Smart-Home-Auxiliary-tools
-include U-boot,Linux kernel with yaffs boot file system and Qt4.8.5 development environment,and environment configuration file for executable file based on
+include U-boot,Linux kernel with yaffs root file system and Qt4.8.5 development environment,and environment configuration file for executable file based on